This is part of a series, start here!

 A Bounded Context is a linguistic and/or conceptual delimitation.

-Same concepts might have different implications in different contexts.
-These contexts more or less reflect the business structure of the enterprise at hand.
+These contexts more or less reflect the business structure of the enterprise, or the problem domain.

 Bounded contexts define isolated parts of the model with some degree of independence.

 The isolation can be achieved by decoupling logic, code segregation, database segregation and also in terms of team organization.
-The degree to which we isolate the bounded context depends on the needs and possibilities we have.

-You donβt need tight, perfect, future-proof, bounded contexts.
-Rather, you need enough flexibility to easily promote Modules to Bounded Contexts when needed.
+But you do need enough flexibility in your system to easily promote Modules to Bounded Contexts when needed.

 Modules